ansible/ansible/docs/docsite/rst/dev_guide/debugging.rst

       $ python AnsiballZ_ping.py execute
       {"invocation": {"module_args": {"data": "debugging_session"}}, "changed": false, "ping": "debugging_session"}

     This subcommand inserts the absolute path to ``debug_dir`` as the first item in ``sys.path`` and invokes the script using the arguments in the ``args`` file.
 You can continue to run the module like this until you understand the problem.
-Then you can copy the changes back into your real module file and test that the real module works via ``ansible`` or ``ansible-playbook``.
+Then you can copy the changes back into your real module file and test that the real module works by using the ``ansible`` or ``ansible-playbook``.

 .. _simple_debugging: